webkey-auth/webkey-auth.github.io/README.md

 Webkey is an RSA based single-click web authentication utility.
 It allows a web application to allow users to securely authenticate without sending usernames and passwords.
-To authenticate on a new website, a user would click on a button displayed within an `<iframe>`, and then confirm on a confirmation page.
+To authenticate on a new website, on a user click (somewhere on the host page) a request is made (via postmessage) to the webkey guest (hosted in an iframe).
+A confirmation popup comes up that allows the user to auth (or decide not to).
-Subsequent authentications can be done automatically if the user wants.
+Subsequent authentications can be done automatically if the user leaves "auto-auth" selected.

 Webkey uses RSA generated within the browser itself and stored in an encrypted form in the browsers LocalStorage.
 Neither the user's private key nor the passphrase used to encrypt their private key is ever transmitted over the wire - even in encrypted form.